puma13992/cinematography/README.md

 - [AlertContext.js](/frontend/src/contexts/AlertContext.js) was created to allow the alert functionality to be used at every stage in the app
 - [CurrentUserContext.js](/frontend/src/contexts/CurrentUserContext.js) was created to get the current users authentication state and redirect the user to the signin page if not signed in.
-- [ProfileDataContext.js](/frontend/src/contexts/ProfileDataContext.js) was created to setProfileData, handleFollow, handleUnfollow of user profiles and access this data throughout the app.
+- [ProfileDataContext.js](/frontend/src/contexts/ProfileDataContext.js) was created to setProfileData of user profiles and access this data throughout the app.

 ## Future features